10 Best Ways To Discover Affordable Holiday Flights

 8. Take Advantage of Credit Card Points or Regular Flier Miles

-Using your frequent flier miles during holidays can be virtually impossible unless you are willing to utilize double or even triple the regular amount or you are flexible with travel dates.
+Using your frequent flier miles during holidays can be virtually impossible unless you are willing to utilize double or even triple the regular amount or are flexible with travel dates.
 Use credit card points if you do not intend to reduce your trip’s stay.

 9. Seeking Consultation From a Travel Agent